Causes of autism: Environmental agents

 Teratogens are environmental agents that cause birth defects.
 Some agents that are theorized to cause birth defects have also been suggested as potential autism risk factors, although there is little to no scientific evidence to back such claims.
-These include exposure of the embryo to valproic acid, paracetamol, thalidomide or misoprostol.
+These include exposure of the embryo to valproic acid, thalidomide or misoprostol.
 These cases are rare.
 Questions have also been raised whether ethanol (grain alcohol) increases autism risk, as part of fetal alcohol syndrome or alcohol-related birth defects.
 All known teratogens appear to act during the first eight weeks from conception, and though this does not exclude the possibility that autism can be initiated or affected later, it is strong evidence that autism arises very early in development.

 Autoimmune and inflammatory diseases

 Maternal inflammatory and autoimmune diseases can damage embryonic and fetal tissues, aggravating a genetic problem or damaging the nervous system.

 Other maternal conditions

 Thyroid problems that lead to thyroxine deficiency in the mother in weeks 8–12 of pregnancy have been postulated to produce changes in the fetal brain leading to autism.
 Thyroxine deficiencies can be caused by inadequate iodine in the diet, and by environmental agents that interfere with iodine uptake or act against thyroid hormones.
 Possible environmental agents include flavonoids in food, tobacco smoke, and most herbicides.
 This hypothesis has not been tested.

-Diabetes in the mother during pregnancy is a significant risk factor for autism; a 2009 meta-analysis found that gestational diabetes was associated with a twofold increased risk.
-A 2014 review also found that maternal diabetes was significantly associated with an increased risk of ASD.
-Although diabetes causes metabolic and hormonal abnormalities and oxidative stress, no biological mechanism is known for the association between gestational diabetes and autism risk.
+Diabetes during pregnancy is a significant risk factor for autism.
+Gestational diabetes doubles the risk that the baby will have autism.
+The mechanism by which this happens is unknown.

+Maternal diagnoses of polycystic ovary syndrome was found to associated with higher risk of autism.

 Maternal obesity during pregnancy may also increase the risk of autism, although further study is needed.

 Maternal malnutrition during preconception and pregnancy influences fetal neurodevelopment.
-Intrauterine growth restriction is associated with ASD, in both term and preterm infants.
+Intrauterine growth restriction is associated with autism, in both term and preterm infants.